“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 D. Integrate AI-Powered Tools for Deeper Insights

-Artificial intelligence and machine learning are changing the face of call center operations.
+Artificial intelligence and ML are changing the face of call center operations.
 Organizations can leverage AI to:

 • Enhance speech analytics and text analytics for deeper sentiment analysis